lakshmisharma17/module11/README.md

 This project aims to understand the key factors that drive used car prices and build a predictive model to help used car dealerships make data-driven decisions on inventory acquisition and pricing strategies.

-Using a dataset of over 400,000 used car listings, we explore various vehicle characteristics and their impact on market value.
+Using a dataset of 426K used car listings, we explore various vehicle characteristics and their impact on market value.
 The final outcome is a recommended pricing model that can assist in estimating the fair market value of used cars.

 ## Business Objective